jlablacker/GEOG5991-Portfolio/Agent.md

 2. Open the Anaconda distribution that is included in the Spyder package.

-3. Open Agent Based Model
+3. Open "Agent Based Model" and "Agent Framework"  in Spyder

 4. Click on the Green arrow.